Introduction

 Main slider styles using default colors

-Clicking on the button STYLE button priduces the following menu.
+Clicking on the button STYLE button produces the following menu.

 Button STYLE menu